wp-plugins/license-distribution/readme.txt

 {"isValid":false,"message":"Message-why-the-license-failed"}
 `

-Full documentation is comming soon.
+Full documentation is coming soon.
 The plugin will be updated with links shortly when the documentation is finished.
 Until then you can contact, justin@justin-greer.com questions or concerns.

 == Installation ==